 We teach a mixture of knowledge and strategies.
 Teachers teach number knowledge (such as number identification, ordering and sequencing numbers, basic facts and place value) alongside a range of strategies to help solve a variety of mathematical problems.
-Multiplication tables are taught with both understanding what they mean and practise in their recall.
+Multiplication tables are taught in such a way that students understand their meaning and relationship to one another, and practiced thoroughly in order to ensure their memorization and immediate recall.

 - An appropriate range of strategies are taught and set in contextual problems which students can understand and relate to.
 This allows them to broaden their understanding of how mathematical knowledge will benefit them in real life situations.

 - An appropriate amount of time (for the student’s year level) is spent on the strands of geometry, measurement, statistics and algebra.

 - Students who are sitting ICAS exams can work on both the mathematical and examination taking techniques and skills during sessions.

 Junior high school students are encouraged to form a solid foundation of number knowledge.
 They work their way through a range of exercises, set texts, past exams and assessments.
 Once students have this platform, they have a good baseline to work from, and can enjoy the feeling of experiencing success as they build confidence and accuracy.

 Students cover all of the strands (geometry, measurement, algebra and statistics) in a year of study.

 Tutors strongly encourage students to bring in their school course outline so that lessons can be aligned with topics at school.

 Our secondary programmes are designed to align with senior high school students’ mathematical learning in the classroom.
 Lesson planning is derived from NCEA assessment standards, and the New Zealand Curriculum.